Stephen Radley MSc, Dipl AT

 In our first meeting, I invite the client to work together to identify those goals that she or he understands to be most beneficial at that time.
 These goals may be reviewed and changed at any time during the course of psychotherapy.

 I am sincerely committed to developing the practice of art therapy.
-Through my specialised training, I aim to strengthen links between art therapy and psychoanalytic psychotherapy.
+Through my training at the British Psychotherapy Foundation, I aim to strengthen links between art therapy and psychoanalysis.
+I have explored these connections in "The Contribution of Infant Observation to Art Therapy in Private Practice" in Art Therapy in Private Practice: Theory, Practice and Research in Changing Contexts (Jessica Kingsley Publishers).
 I look forward to continuing this enrichment for the duration of my practice.

 Metered parking is available.